maxiparis/cs260-gatekeeper/doc/notes.md

 ### Def:
 - **Axis**: It operates along the **main axis** (the direction in which flex items are laid out, either row or column).
-- **Usage**: Use this class when you want to center items horizontally within a flex container.
+- **Usage**: Use this className when you want to center items horizontally within a flex container.

 ### Usage
 - **`justify-content-start`**: Aligns flex items to the start of the main axis (left for row direction).